abhinay12890/Analyzing-User-Engagement-Metrics-in-YouTube-Video-Categories/README.md

 ## Overview

 The project deals with data analysis of YouTube video statistics.
 These statistics will help in drawing out insights on the performance of videos based on different measures such as views, likes, dislikes, and comments among different countries like CA, DE, FR, GB, IN, MX, RU, US.
 The analysis will be about studying the relationship between these metrics in different categories.
+This is done in Jupyter Notebook using Python.

 ## Project Structure